Peter J. Weber: Work with G. Stanley Wilson

 International Rotunda, designed by Peter J. Weber in 1931 for the firm of G. Stanley Wilson, Architect.

 In 1919, Weber settled in Riverside, California, where he became an associate and lead designer for the firm of G. Stanley Wilson.
 Wilson received his architect's license in 1922, and with the benefit of Weber's talents, his firm quickly became Riverside's most prolific architects of the period.
 As principal, Wilson attended to client relations, handled contracts, oversaw all projects, and personally designed projects that suited him while Weber managed the office and was lead designer on the majority of Wilson's public and civic projects over the course of their professional relationship, which lasted thirty-seven years.
 Weber's work in Riverside melded the best of his Beaux-Arts background with various Mediterranean Revival elements.
-As his career entered its final stages, he included work in the mid-century modern style with designs such as the First Christian Church, Riverside, the Fremont School, Riverside, and the First Presbyterian Church, Anaheim.
+As his career entered its final stages, he included work in the mid-century modern style with designs such as the First Christian Church, Riverside, the Fremont School "Activity Unit" and the St. Francis de Sales Rectory in Riverside, and the First Presbyterian Church, Anaheim.
 At the behest of Wilson, Weber received his architect's license in 1945.